AllanChain/sane-break/README.md

 - Polite: First a blinking small window, you can finish the current task, and it grows fullscreen when you are AFK, forcing you to look away.
 - Small: No fancy stuff, just a small app.
-- Cross-platform: Supporting KDE Wayland, macOS, and Windows.
+- Cross-platform: Supporting KDE (Wayland and X11), macOS (Intel and ARM chips), and Windows.

 ## 🎬 Demo video